What is electricity aggregation?

 Are space heat customers eligible for the negotiated rate with MC Squared Energy Services (mc²)?

 Yes.
 Recent regulatory changes at the Illinois Commerce Commission (ICC Order No. 11-0498) will eliminate the rate benefits for electric space heat customers.
-Over the next few years, ComEd’s electric space heat rate is expected to continue to increase until it matches ComEd’s standard residential rate.
+ComEd’s electric space heat rate now it matches ComEd’s standard residential rate.

 If you switch your electricity supply service to mc² and at a later date elect to return to ComEd for electricity supply services, you will retain your electric space heat rate designation with ComEd if it continues to be available.